HomeEmployee Benefits ResourcesGroup Health BenefitsPrescription Drug Coverage in Canada

 Yukon, Northwest Territories, Nunavut

-This overview illustrates the piecemeal nature of public drug coverage across Canadian provinces and territories.
-Without a consistent nationwide framework, many individuals can experience gaps between programs.
+This overview highlights the fragmented nature of public drug coverage across Canadian provinces and territories.
+Without a unified national framework, many individuals may face gaps in coverage.

 Private Prescription Drug Coverage ebs